 “There is much to be done.
 And we are losing ground… The domain of nature shrinks before the demands of commerce.” – Reading this passage about President Johnson’s appeal was a bit heartbreaking.
 Again, so many themes from this book are relevant in these troubling times.

 Would I Recommend It?

 Yes!
 I highly recommend Crown Jewel Wilderness for national park nerds, public land advocates, and historians alike.
 Ms. Danner has dusted-off the historical files and shares with us a story about the people, agencies, and industries that fought for (and against) the creation of what would become the North Cascades National Park complex.
 Her point of view allows us to champion alongside the grassroots movements, express bewilderment and frustration with the United States Forest Service and National Park Service, fight on Capitol Hill, and ultimately take in and truly appreciate the scenic vistas of that made the North Cascades our Crown Jewel Wilderness.

-Enter to Win a Free SIGNED Copy of Crown Jewel Wilderness
+Get Your Copy of Crown Jewel Wilderness Today!